ornldaac/airborne/README.md

 # NASA Airborne Science Data Tutorials

+NASA airborne instruments, calibration methods, and research products result in an abundance of airborne and field data products that are archived in NASA Earthdata data collections.
+The site is a collection of the ORNL DAAC's Data Tutorials relevant to **NASA Airborne and Field Data** Search, Discovery, Access, Visualization, and Analysis.
+Tutorials demonstate programmatic methods to access and analyze data in NASA Earthdata AWS leveraging the common metadata repository (CMR) API and Python Modules like [earthaccess](https://github.com/nsidc/earthaccess).
+Many of the Events are supported through [NASA openscpapes](https://nasa-openscapes.github.io/) mentor associations and the openscapes mananged Jupyter Hub managed by 2i2c.

+## Background
 NASA's Oak Ridge National Laboratory Distributed Active Archive Center (ORNL DAAC) specializes in data and information relevant to terrestrial biogeochemistry, ecology, and environmental processes, which are critical to understanding the dynamics of Earth's biological, geological, and chemical components.
 Many datasets archived through the ORNL DAAC are unique in that they are derived during NASA Projects that involve collections during Airborne and Field Camapaigns.
 These Airborne and Field Campaigns utilize a wide range of remote sensing instruments that are flown on a variety of airborne platforms.
 Concurrent field collections during or near the time of airborne overpass inform the calibration, validation, and parameterization of remotely sensed datasets.

 Many NASA Airborne and Field Campaigns are supported by the [NASA Airborne Science Program](https://airbornescience.nasa.gov/) whose primary objectives include